ARION

 Archie Grant looked away from the ongoing news coverage when that familiar technical message swiftly replaced Harkin’s unexpectedly antagonistic broadcast.
 The engineer was standing in a crowded room near an observation window of the El-Five station.
 With him was Captain Hatteras and a group of politicians and other dignitaries that had shuttled up to the orbital platform to witness the historic launch of Earth’s first interstellar vessel.

 The broadcast resumed after a moment with just a view from the El-Five station cameras and a digital countdown ticking away in an upper corner of the screen.
-There was no narration, just quiet instrumental music playing in the background as the interstellar vessel floated silently a short distance away.
+There was neither narration nor message, just quiet instrumental music playing in the background as the interstellar vessel floated silently a short distance away.

 When Harkin did not return on-air, Grant looked over at his companion.
 “Well, Sam, somehow I doubt that old guy will have much of a public presence after that turn,” he said dryly.
 “I wouldn’t be surprised if his retirement was announced within a few days.”